What is the ECS?: How does cbd work in my body?

 Although they both interact with the ECS, endocannabinoids and phytocannabinoids differ in origin:

-• Endocannabinoids: Produced naturally by the body to help regulate balance and maintain homeostasis.
+• Endocannabinoids – Produced naturally by the body to help regulate balance and maintain homeostasis.

 Signs of an ECS Imbalance

-• Difficulty sleeping or insomnia
+• Difficulty sleeping

 How to Support and Replenish Your ECS